Getting Started

 Note

-To manage Weasis version at the server side, it is possible to install the Weasis web package which will upgrade the native installation at the client side (it works for minor releases by updating all the plugins except the launcher).
+To manage a Weasis version at the server side, it is possible to install the Weasis web package which will upgrade the native installation at the client side (it works for minor releases by updating all the plugins except the launcher).

 Explore more integration possibilities with other systems here.